Thinking of Hand Rearing a Parrot?

 mistake when feeding can drown the chick.
 The Hand Rearing Video

-recommended as it shows you everything from the first feed to weaning.
+recommend as it shows you everything from the first feed to weaning.

 One of the best ways to learn is to find someone who is already